Heartworm! The Hidden Killer

 Though both dogs and cats can be infected, dogs are at a much greater risk.

 Heartworms in cats take 7-8 months to reach reproductive maturity and have a much shorter reproductive capability.
 In cats, Heartworms can only reproduce for a few months whereas in dogs they can do so for years.
 Cats are not considered an effective reproductive host, as only 20% produced since microfilaria…or the offspring of Heartworm.

 Cats still need to be treated for heartworm, as they can still cause significant damage to cats.
 However, they are at a lower risk overall, when compared to dogs.

 New Mexico is in a moderate to high Heartworm infection state.
 This is because we do not have a heavy mosquito population due to our lower rainfalls.
 However, during our monsoon season, we do get sitting water which is a breeding ground for mosquitos.
 The summer is a particularly high-risk time for infection.

 Prevention is possible!

 If untreated Heartworm is fatal.
 Treating Heartworm is not easy.
 It is very expensive (upwards of $1000) and it is not always possible to have a recovery.
 In cats, despite the fact that they are at an overall lower risk because they are not good hosts, there is no treatment for Heartworm in cats, only dogs.

 The good news is, it is preventable!

 Heartgard is the easiest way to prevent Heartworm in your pet.
-You can get Heartgard by coming in to the clinic, or ask about it during your annual checkup.
+You can get Heartgard by coming into the clinic.

 Make sure to check our promotions to see our current deals on Heartworm testing!